-1. Name of funding activity Scoping longitudinal qualitative studies with seldom-heard families 2.
-Summary of aims and objectives of funding activity The aim is to fund a scoping study on the design and delivery of longitudinal qualitative studies of seldom-heard families in the UK.
-Conducting the qualitative research itself is not required.
-The overall objective is to produce a scoping report which informs the methodology of the qualitative studies.
-3. What involvement and consultation has been done in relation to this funding activity? (e.g. with relevant groups and stakeholders) The ELC Advisory Group has advised on the preparation of the call specification.
+1. Name of funding activity Data Policy Refresh 2.
+Summary of aims and objectives of funding activity We wish to appoint an individual or team to provide high-quality advice and well-developed recommendations to ESRC to support the development and implementation of an updated data policy.
+3. What involvement and consultation has been done in relation to this funding activity? (e.g. with relevant groups and stakeholders) The call forms part of the Future Data Services programme, and is informed by the ESRC Data Infrastructure Strategy, both of which are grounded on significant external consultation.
 4. Who is affected by the funding activity?
 Applicants to the call.
 Commissioning Panel members.
 ESRC staff attending the Panel meeting.
 5. What are the arrangements for monitoring and reviewing the actual impact of the policy/funding activity/event?
 EDI characteristics among successful/unsuccessful applicants will be assessed as part of the review process at the end of the call.
 In addition, EDI considerations will be included in the feedback form for panel members after the meeting.